 How can one 5kW stove be much smaller than another?
 How then do I get this right?
 What are the manufacturer's not telling us?
 Forget about kW's and check the size of the firebox!
 Read on...

-To discover what size wood burning stove is required measure your room and divide by 14 (so length x width x height in metres, divided by 14).
+To discover what size wood burning stove you need measure your room and divide by 14 (so length x width x height in metres, divided by 14).
 Divide by 10 if your room is particularly poorly insulated.
 Divide by 25 if your room is new-build super-insulated.
 I still recommend reading the rest of this article ;)

 Stove heat output is measured in Kilowatts (kW) and the figures usually provided by stove manufacturers are “nominal heat output”, “maximum heat output” or both (nominal is often provided and is very dubious – see below).